injoo626/IntroToIM/FinalProject/Journal.md

 - Add second potentiometer that controls vertical movement
 - Add color buttons to control the color of the pen
 - Display like a real Etch a Sketch machine
-- Click to erase canvas
+- Click to erase canvas and play sound effect

 ## Circuit Photo and Schematics
 ![](1207/1207photo.jpg)